MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/export-to.md

 Only five pages of a report are processed concurrently.
 For example, if you're exporting a report with 50 pages, the export job will be processed in ten sequential intervals.
 When optimizing your export job, you may want to consider executing a few jobs in parallel.
 For example, if you have an A1 SKU with a limit of processing 20 max concurrent pages per export, you can process four 50 page reports at the same time.
 Only five pages from each job are being processed at a given time.
 As a result, the overall time to complete the four jobs will be shorter than exporting the entire report in one job.

 >[!NOTE]
->Exporting a Power BI report to file using the `exporToFile` API, is not supported for [Premium Per User (PPU)](../../enterprise/service-premium-per-user-faq.yml).
+>Exporting a Power BI report to file using the `exportToFile` API, is not supported for [Premium Per User (PPU)](../../enterprise/service-premium-per-user-faq.yml).

 | Azure SKU      | Office SKU      | Maximum concurrent report pages |
 |----------------|-----------------|---------------------------------|